Satrajit: Death

 The Bhagavata Purana narrates that three Yadava warriors, named Kṛtavarmā, Akrura, and Śatadhanvā, were captivated by the jewel's glory, and wanted it for themselves.
 One night, when Satrajit was asleep, they killed him, and took the jewel.
 Krishna and Balarama later avenged Satrajit's death by killing Śatadhanvā, but realised that the jewel was not in his possession.
-He performed the funeral rites of his father-in-law.
-Krishna soon discovered that Śatadhanvā had deposited the jewel with Akrura, and the latter had been performing religious sacrifices upon golden altars for days on end.
+Krishna performed the funeral rites of his father-in-law but soon discovered that Śatadhanvā had deposited the jewel with Akrura, and the latter had been performing religious sacrifices upon golden altars for days on end.
 Krishna summoned Akrura to Dvaraka, who brought the jewel wrapped up in a piece of cloth.
-He handed the Syamantaka over to the deity in the presence of his clansmen, thereby vindicating him of any accusation of its theft.
+He handed Syamantaka over to the deity in the presence of his clansmen, thereby vindicating him of any accusation of its theft.
 Observing that the Syamantaka was claimed by several individuals, including Satrajit's daughter, Satyabhama, he returned the jewel back to Akrura's possession.